Documentation

 The setting where your practice scenes take place

-A world is the environment for your episodes.
+A world is the environment for your sessions.
 It includes the setting (startup, corporate office, university, etc.), locations where scenes happen, and the supporting characters you'll interact with.

 What a world contains